SAP-samples/kyma-runtime-extension-samples/nextjs-app-with-kyma-eventing/docs/setup/step-7.md

 ![create a DNS Provider](../assets/setup-step-7/5.png)

+Wait for the status of the `DNS Provider` to change to `READY` before proceeding with the next step.

 ## 5. Create a DNS Entry

 In the Kyma console, select the  `conference-registration` namespace.
 Then, go to `Configuration` -> `DNS Entries`.
 Use your domain instead of `app.your-domain.com`.
 Under `Targets`, select both the options from the dropdown to add both the `istio-ingressgateway` and `vpn-shoot` records as the Targets.
 Then, click `Create`.